Teng-Jui Lin

 Chemical and Biomolecular Engineering Student Symposium, UC Berkeley, CA, USA.
 2024/05/09. - T.-J. Lin^, G. Charpentier^, L. Miller^, M. Gokani^, M. Nelson^, B. Rutz, O. Lenz.
 Characterization of silica-based anion exchange resin for acid mine drainage.

-Material Science and Engineering & Chemical Engineering Capstone Symposium, University of Washington, Seattle, WA, USA.
+Material Science and Engineering & Chemical Engineering Capstone Symposium, UW, Seattle, WA, USA.
 2023/06/02. - H. Helmbrecht^, E. Nance, K. Decker, T.-J. Lin, S. Janakiraman, M. Onodera.
 Analysis of microglia morphology across different Neuroinflammatory rat models.

 AIChE Annual Meeting, Phoenix, AZ, USA.
 2022/11/13.
 Link. - T.-J. Lin^, H. Helmbrecht, E. Nance.
 Incorporating Visually Aided Morpho-Phenotyping Image Recognition into robust microglial shape analysis.

-Undergraduate Research Symposium, University of Washington, Seattle, WA, USA.
+Undergraduate Research Symposium, UW, Seattle, WA, USA.
 2022/05/20.
 Link. - T.-J. Lin^, H. Helmbrecht, E. Nance.
 Robust microglial shape analysis using Visually Aided Morpho-Phenotyping Image Recognition.

 AIChE Pacific Northwest Student Regional Conference, Seattle, WA, USA.
 2022/04/23.